Local Flood Guides and Emergency Plans

 Rural FloodSafe guide

 The effects of flooding on rural property owners can include losses to livestock, crops, fencing, buildings, personal items, farm equipment and machinery.
-However, it’s important to remember that even if your property is not directly affected by flooding, there is still potential for you to be isolated by floodwater.
+It’s important to remember that even if your property is not directly affected by flooding, there is still potential for you to be isolated by floodwater.
 You may require assistance such as the supply of essential items and feed for livestock.

 While damage to crops and fences is usually unavoidable, there are some things that you can do to reduce losses to things like livestock, irrigation equipment, houses and sheds.